|All of our plants are grown in the USA|

 Come see our selection first-hand.

 Monday - Friday | 8 - 55221 Center St

 Light is the most important factor to consider when selecting and buying interior plants.
 With so many indoor plants available, how do you choose the right one?
-Let's first look at the process that makes you buy house or office plants.
+Let's first look at the process that makes you want to buy home or office plants.

-You want to decorate your home or office with interior plants or you just have a spot where you want a plant.
+You want to decorate your home or office with interior plants, or maybe you just have a spot where you want a plant.

 High Light is for a plant located next to a bright window or sun filled room.
 Direct sun is never recommended for indoor plants.
 Filtered light or indirect light is best.